Providing Sustainable Support

 Consider seeking support for yourself

 It can be a grind helping someone with depression tackle a tough illness.
-Getting some support for yourself can help keep you buoyed.
+Getting some support for ourselves can help keep us buoyed.
 If you feel like you need a boost for yourself, reach out to friends and family, talk to a counsellor, or try attending a support group for people in similar situations (which are becoming quite common nowadays).